codio/site/source/docs/ide/customization/permissions.html.markdown

 - No-one can edit a public project (but they can fork it)
 - No-one can see a private project

-Changing permissions allows you to give the following access permissions to Users and/or Teams.
+Changing permissions allows you to give the following access permissions to Users and/or Groups.

 - **Read** - View the project only
 - **Write** - Edit the project